 With monsoon storms come power outages.
 If you experience a power outage, check your irrigation controller and reset if needed.

-Most desert plants should not be fertilized in July.
-It further stresses plants by encouraging new growth which is easily burned by the intense summer sun.
+Desert landscape plants should not be fertilized in July.
+It further stresses plants by encouraging new growth, which is easily burned by the intense summer sun.

 The exception is potted plants.
-Potted plants benefit from a dilute solution of fertilizer every two weeks during the summer.
+Most potted plants benefit from a dilute solution of fertilizer every two weeks during the summer.

 Watch for Iron Chlorosis